 "We don't really hold back too many people," coach Ron Wojcik said.
 "Everybody's kind of got the green light with it.
 At any time it could happen."

 At times this season, like the opener against Wahconah and the Western Mass. title game against Sabis, the trey helped get the offense going and build those big leads.

 With the exception of the Austintown-Fitch game in December, the Hurricanes haven't needed the 3-pointer to shift momentum in their favor much.
-They needed it Tuesday, and the confidence was there.

 "We came here early.
 Coach wanted us to shoot early, which obviously helped us," McKenzie Robinson said.
 "Once again, we had to look for the open girl, take our time on shot, have the follow through and just be confident.
 If we miss, you're going to make it the next time.
 If you miss that one, you make it the next time.
 You can't give up on yourself."

 The box score read seven 3-pointers for Hoosac against Bellingham.
 It would be easy to think the Hurricanes were lights out from beyond the arc.
 They shot well, but it wasn't without some kind bounces from the rims.

 "Our shooting was a little rough today," laughed Meg Rodowicz, who had a second-half three.
 "But we were lucky to have them go in."

 The first two to fall through after bouncing around on the rim were huge baskets for Hoosac at the end of the first half.